 It’s really easy to throw your healthy eating plan out the (wide-open!) window in the summertime.
 Between outdoor happy hours, weekend barbecues, and pool parties, the temptation is everywhere.
 And while it’s fine to indulge, going overboard will leave you feeling bloated and exhausted.
 We’ve all come to work with a “food hangover” after overdoing it at dinner the night before.
 And it’s miserable.

 You might allow yourself one or two “summer splurge” meals per week so that you don’t feel like you’re missing out.
 But be sure to balance those indulgences with healthy, well-balanced meals and reasonable proportions the rest of the time.
+You might be surprised that eating seasonal fruits and vegetables can help you stay focused.
 You can keep your brain in tip-top shape with healthful choices like leafy greens, fish, nuts, and berries.
 Thankfully, eating this way doesn’t have to be boring!

 These simple tips will help you to be your best self this summer and beyond.
 And remember, we’re all human.
 If you forget to make an entry in your mindfulness journal or sleep through your morning workout hour, you haven’t failed.
 Simply make as many good choices as you can on any given day, and you’ll be on your way to improved concentration and productivity.
 The benefits will stay with you long after the leaves begin to fall!